What is a Banig?

-The banig is similar to traditional Japanese tatami mat or India’s reed mat (paay in Tamil or chatai in Hindi), it is made of dried leaves and used primarily for sleeping and sitting in the Philippines.
+The banig is mat, made of dried leaves and used primarily for sleeping and sitting in the Philippines.

 Banig weaving involves folding over strips of materials to make unique geometrical designs.
 Though it’s not clearly known when it started, people in Basey, Samar had been weaving mats long before the Spaniards came.
 The sleeping mats were used in Christian provinces and were also found among the Moros.